kr45732/skyblock-plus/README.md

 ## Self Hosting
 ### Preface
 You may need basic Discord, Gradle, Java, and Postgres knowledge to set up and maintain the bot.
 There are hardcoded constants that you will need to replace, databases you will need to create, and more.
 Note that I did not design the bot with the intention of others self-hosting it, so the process may not be straightforward.
+Please give me credit if you are self-hosting the bot!

 ### Prerequisites
 Some of these prerequisites are not necessarily required but having all of them will make setting up bot without modification much easier.